HansRandomizer/Resident-Evil-0-Randomizer/README.md

 Happy randomizing! 🎮🧟

-If you are streaming randomized session on twitch, I'd love to watch.
+If you're streaming a randomized session on Twitch, I'd be delighted to watch.
-Feel free to contact and invite me: https://hansrandomizer.github.io/
+Please feel free to contact and invite me: https://hansrandomizer.github.io/

 # DISCLAIMER